 * Avoid stereotyping and sweeping generalities, such as defining whole

-groups behaviour by the behaviour of some.
-Many sects of Judaism are
+groups' behaviour by the behaviour of some.
+Many types of women are

 represented on Imamother; you never know which poster you may offend.